NAO Robot Autonomous Ball Search and Kick System

 The system operates as a continuous perception–action loop:

-- Capture image from onboard camera
+- capture image from the onboard RGB camera;

 This enables the robot to autonomously interact with its environment.